lab19digital/wp19/README.md

 	gulp cleanup

-To run the server after build or on an existing project
+To run the server after build or on an existing project.
+This starts browsersync.
+By default the site will serve from http://localhost:3000.
+You may need to wait a few seconds for browsersync to open the tab.

-	gulp php
+	gulp

 ## Out the box